cristianofranco76/getting-and-Cleaning-Data/README.md

 <b>Importante notes:</b>

-* Required to install the package: <b>"dplyr"</b> once some function of this package are larged used in the R Script function as described in the steps.
+* Required to install the package: <b>"dplyr"</b> once some function of this package are larged used in the R Script as described in the steps.
 * Both mentioned files are available in this repo according to the output of this script.
 The files can be read using the function: read.table("filename.txt")

 <b>Function/Script main steps:</b>